-The line 'Miscellaneous taxes' principally relates to tax on salaries, car tax, C3S social contribution (former ORGANIC contribution) in France and the equivalent depending on the country concerned.
+The 'Miscellaneous taxes' line principally relates to tax on salaries, car tax, land tax, C3S social contribution (former ORGANIC contribution) in France and the equivalent depending on the country concerned.

 The Group has opted to account for CVAE as a tax on income, while only the part relating to CFE continues to be posted under 'Miscellaneous taxes'.